RamonCintas/RamonCintas/README.md

 		      	</td>
 			<td valign="top">
 				<h3>Open source projects: Ramon Cintas Gomes Organization</h3>
-				<p>Here are all the open source projects that are not among the private source projects in the RamonCintas repository.</p>
+				<p>⚡ Here are all the open source projects that are not among the private source projects in the RamonCintas repository.</p>
 				<a href="https://github.com/RamonCintasGomes" target="_blank"><img src="https://img.shields.io/badge/Go%20to%20the%20organization-E7ECEB?style=for-the-badge&logo=phoenixframework&logoColor=%23FD4F00" alt="See organization"></a>
 			</td>
 		</tr>